Vyral/base-template/_posts/2022-09-08-protect-your-deal-from-these-6-common-issues.md

 {% include pullquote.html %}

 **4\.
 Contingencies.** Home-sale contingencies are probably going to come up again.
-They’ve been extinct from the housing market since the pandemic started, but as buyers gain more leverage, this will change.
+They haven't been part of the housing market since the pandemic started, but as buyers gain more leverage, this will change.
 If your seller gets a contingent offer, look for a backup offer.
 This way, if your first choice’s home doesn’t sell, it isn’t the end of the world.&nbsp;

 **5\.
 Co-op agent.** If they’re giving you bad advice or aren’t communicating well, your co-op agent could become a liability.
 Rectify this by clarifying your intentions.
 They might not be a bad agent; it could be that they’ve just never been through a shift like this.